-I'm always looking for ways to incorporate pistachios into my home cooking, and when I found that I had a couple extra cups the same night I was making a collection of savory pastries I began combining flavors in my head.
-The pistachio and ground sirloin were definitely the stars, but they combined well with sauteed shallots, fennel and garlic, red pepper flakes, capers, raisins and a sweet port wine.
+I'm always looking for ways to incorporate pistachios into my home cooking, and when I found that I had a couple extra cups the same night I was making a collection of savory pastries I began combining flavors.
+The pistachio and ground sirloin were definitely the stars, but they combined well with sauteed shallots, fennel and garlic, red pepper, capers and raisins.

 I first browned my ground sirloin, then added red pepper flakes as well as cayenne pepper, ground black pepper, salt, capers and raisins.
 In a food processor I ground my shelled pistachios and then added them to the beef mix.

 In a separate saute pan in olive oil I lightly sauteed my chopped shallots and fennel till translucent.
 Then I added my finely chopped garlic and continued to saute till golden.
 This was then added to the pistachio beef mix.
 I approximately used 1 onion, 1 shallot and 3 cloves of garlic. (for added flavor, a minced green and red pepper sautéed along with the garlic, shallots and fennel would also be amazing!)

 When all ingredients were combined I then added a few more teaspoons of olive oil, an 1/8 cup of beef broth and a dab of butter plus a few more seasonings for taste.

 The "pastry" is a post in itself.
 Pasta Frolla is the typical Southern Italian pastry for Rustici and Crostata's.
 It is by far my favorite pastry to use and is not too hard to make.
 It tastes like a combination of a shortbread crust and pie pastry dough, but in my opinion is better than both and holds up to many a pastry dessert.